derinben/Garbage-Classifier/README.md

   - Plastic
   - Trash
 <br>
- I've used the architecture of Xception Model along with a learning rate scheduler and custom callbacks to try and prevent over-fitting.
+ We've used the architecture of Xception Model along with a learning rate scheduler and custom callbacks to try and prevent over-fitting.
 <br>

  Please refer to my kaggle notebook for detailed comments on the code